 The Richard Webster Medal: an award by the Pedometrics Commission of the International Union of Soil Sciences The Pedometrics Commission of the International Union of Soil Sciences (IUSS) has decided to award a medal for the best body of work that has advanced pedometrics (the subject) in the period between consecutive IUSS World Congresses, i.e. over a period of four years.
 However, achievements before that period will also form part of the evaluation (see more detail below).
 The award will be made at each meeting of the IUSS World Congress.
 It was suggested that this award should be called the Richard Webster Medal.
 The Pedometrics Committee on Prizes and Awards was established in 2006 and it comprises a chairman and four other members.
 The committee members shall preside over two awards.
 On retirement of the Chairman of the Pedometrics Committee on Prizes and Awards, the existing Chairman will recommend one of the existing committee members to the Chair and Vice-Chair of the Pedometrics Commission for the appointment to be made.
 Proposals for two new members of the Committee can be made by the existing committee members and the Chair and Vice-Chair of the Pedometrics Commission.
 If a vote is necessary, that of the Chair and Vice-Chair of the Pedometrics Commission will count as a single vote.

-The composition of the current (2014-2018) Pedometrics Committee on Prizes and Awards is:
+- The composition of the 2014-2018 Pedometrics Committee on Prizes and Awards was:

 The first award of this medal was made to Professor Alex McBratney (University of Sydney, Australia) at the 18th IUSS World Congress in July 2006 in Philadelphia (USA).
 The second award was made to Dr Jaap de Gruijter (Alterra, Wageningen University and Research Centre, Wageningen, The Netherlands) at the 19th IUSS World Congress in August 2010 in Brisbane (Australia).
 The third award was made to Dr Gerard Heuvelink (Wageningen University, The Netherlands) at the 20th IUSS World Congress in June 2014 in JeJu (Korea).